Nick Dello Russo shares this photo of Fulton Street in the North End from the early 1960s. Read more from Nick about this scene below.

 Fulton was a street of warehouses and packing companies.
 Several well-known food businesses started on Fulton Street among them Genoa Packing, Pastene, Providence Packing and Abramo Re.
 In the late 60s, the city evicted all the businesses and some local politicians wanted to tear down the warehouses to build new housing.
 It was supposed to be called an Italian Village.
 A group of local residents, my wife and I included, protested and wanted the buildings saved as an example of 19th century warehouses.
 We prevailed and the street has become an attractive residential neighborhood.
 It’s an example of sensible city planning with neighborhood input and maintaining a human scale to the project.

-Submit your historical photos using our Submit a Post form or tag @northend.waterfront on Instagram.
+Submit your historical photos by tagging @northend.waterfront on Instagram.
 Please include a caption or story telling about your photo.
 See past historic neighborhood photo posts.

 8 Replies to “Historic Neighborhood Photo: Fulton Street Warehouses”

 Thanks, Nick, Great memories, as always, and terrific you helped save old Fulton St. In the early 1950s, The Italian News offices and composing room were on the corner of Fulton and Richmond (the site of the current rest home) with a blacksmith on the ground floor.
 There was a restaurant and bar on street level across Richmond St., in a banana warehouse.
 Always remember a lady on the sidewalk who asked me if I knew where to find a bookie, She had a dream last night, with a dream number, and there were no bookies in her suburb.
 I suggested the restaurant “as a possibility.”
 The joke about Fulton St was that the products of the meat packers could be eaten on Fridays.